imanlab/Franka_RealSense_data_collection/README.md

 ```
 2) Now have your franka_ros version ready (For IML it will be either 0.6.0 or 0.8.0)

+**Note:** Just choosing "noetic-devel" branch from the repo works for ROS Noetic as on 06/06/2025

 ```
 git clone --recursive https://github.com/frankaemika/franka_ros src/franka_ros